 - Defended Standard T Chemical Company, a former Montgomery Ward paint making subsidiary, from Superfund liability at the Midco sites (U.S. v Midwest Solvent Recovery, USDC Hammond).
-Mr. Sheldon served as the lead negotiator on the steering committee, and successfully defended the client against alleged violation of Section 106 Orders.
+Harvey served as the lead negotiator on the steering committee, and successfully defended the client against alleged violation of Section 106 Orders.

 - Defended Outboard Marine Corporation against a multimillion-dollar state CERCLA claim concerning a landfill in Galesburg, Illinois, with alleged PCB and other waste.
 The matter was settled successfully.

 - Defended Sara Lee Corporation against contract and CERCLA claims by a major corporation that purchased certain assets in Georgia and elsewhere nationally.
 Related claims included private landlord CERCLA claims in Indianapolis and Atlanta.

 - Defended Continental Can in the Acme Solvents Superfund case (Rockford) against cost recovery sought by the settling PRPs.